Music Education Program

 Article ItemVirginia Educators Applying Reading Science (VEARS) Fall 2022 Session 5 , article

 November 1, 2022 @ 5:00 pm, EST

 Article ItemVirginia Educators Applying Reading Science (VEARS) Fall 2022 Session 4 , article

 Article ItemVirginia Educators Applying Reading Science (VEARS) Fall 2022 Session 3 , article

 NATIONALLY RECOGNIZED FACULTY

 ACCREDITATION AND MEMBERSHIP

 Our Music Education Teacher Preparation Program is approved by the Virginia Department of Education.
-The Music Education Program is accredited by the Southern Association of Colleges and Schools, the Council for the Accreditation of Educator Preparation, and the Southern Association of Colleges and Schools Commission on Colleges.
+The Music Education Program is accredited by the Council for the Accreditation of Educator Preparation.